SivaChandranR07/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ![OUTPUT](OU.png)

+### RESULT:
-### RESULT:This program is used to find the distance between two points
+This program is used to find the distance between two points